 Use blonde specific products.

-To maintain true tones, use a routine specifically designed for blonde hair, like Blond Absolu.
+To maintain true tones, use a hair care routine specifically designed for colored blonde hair.

 Finish with a cool rinse.

-Cool water closes cuticles, maintaining color and imparting shine.
+Cool water closes cuticles, maintaining color and emplifying shine.

 Use a purple shampoo and purple hair mask.